Printer Command Language

 Printer Command Language, more commonly referred to as PCL, is a page description language (PDL) developed by Hewlett-Packard as a printer protocol and has become a de facto industry standard.
-Originally developed for early inkjet printers in 1984, PCL has been released in varying levels for thermal, matrix, and page printers.
+Originally developed for early inkjet printers in 1984, PCL has been released in varying "levels" for thermal, dot matrix, and page printers.
 HP-GL/2 and PJL are supported by later versions of PCL.

 PCL is occasionally and incorrectly said to be an abbreviation for Printer Control Language which actually is another term for page description language.

 PCL levels 1 through 5 overview

 PCL levels 1 through 5e/5c are command-based languages using control sequences that are processed and interpreted in the order they are received.
 At a consumer level, PCL data streams are generated by a print driver.
-PCL output can also be easily generated by custom applications.
+PCL output can also be generated by custom applications.